-Mesothelioma cancer has an extremely long latency period.
+Mesothelioma has an extremely long latency period.
 The term “latency” in a medical context refers to the period of time between the start of a disease and the point at which the symptoms make themselves apparent.

-For instance, an emergency medical technician with the City of New York’s fire department died of mesothelioma in early 2006 – about five years after she incurred very heavy asbestos exposure by working as a first responder at the World Trade Center after September 11, 2001.
-However, her case is rather unusual in that her work involved breathing in very high levels of airborne asbestos cancer fibers at Ground Zero.
+For instance, an emergency medical technician in New York City’s fire department died of mesothelioma in early 2006, about five years after she incurred very heavy asbestos exposure by working as a first responder at the World Trade Center after Sept.
+11, 2001.
+However, her case was rather unusual in that her work involved breathing in very high levels of airborne asbestos fibers at Ground Zero.

-Most other mesothelioma cancer patients were subjected to asbestos at somewhat lower levels, but often for much longer periods of times, perhaps decades.
-Persons who worked in asbestos-heavy jobs such as mining and shipbuilding , or who spent their military service working with asbestos products, have shown latencies that date from the 1940s (World War II years), about 50 years ago.
+Most other mesothelioma cancer patients have been subjected to asbestos at somewhat lower levels but for much longer periods of time.
+Persons who worked in asbestos-heavy jobs such as mining and shipbuilding or who spent their military service working with asbestos products have shown latencies that date from the 1940s (during World War II).

-Dependent on the Asbestos Exposure
+The Latency Depends on the Type of Asbestos Exposure

-• individuals with high levels of exposure of a short duration
+- Individuals with high levels of exposure of a short duration

-• those with high levels of exposure of long duration
+- Those with high levels of exposure of long duration

-• those with low levels of exposure of long duration
+- Those with low levels of exposure of long duration

 More Information about Mesothelioma Latency